Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 05.30.05 UTC
+- WIB: Minggu, 28 Desember 2025 06.27.27 UTC
-- WITA: Minggu, 28 Desember 2025 06.30.05 UTC
+- WITA: Minggu, 28 Desember 2025 07.27.27 UTC
-- WIT: Minggu, 28 Desember 2025 07.30.05 UTC
+- WIT: Minggu, 28 Desember 2025 08.27.27 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: attitude
+Kategori: success